 Output: MIRK

-It is important to note that the key distribution of a MIRK from the Serving PoS to the target PoS may produce a security weakness so-called “domino effect” [IETF RFC 4962].
-This weakness implies that the compromise of the serving PoS will also compromise the security association between the MN and the target PoS, since an attacker can know and derive the MIRK that is delivered to the target PoS.
+It is important to note that the key distribution of a MIRK from the Originating PoS to the target PoS may produce a security weakness so-called “domino effect” [IETF RFC 4962].
+This weakness implies that the compromise of the originating PoS will also compromise the security association between the MN and the target PoS, since an attacker can know and derive the MIRK that is delivered to the target PoS.
 Reducing the latency of proactive authentication based on transferring a MIRK is at the cost of taking such a risk.

 Proactive Authentication